Train (band): 2014–2015: Bulletproof Picasso

 In November 2013, Train announced plans for a new album to be released in the summer of 2014.
 On May 5, 2014, guitarist Jimmy Stafford tweeted: "An anagram of the first single from the new @train album is now available!
 SGIJANNULAEBENEL.
 Yep." which fans quickly deciphered and replied "Angel in Blue Jeans".
-On June 5, 2014, Scott Underwood posted a message thanking fans for their support as he leaves to pursue writing, producing, and other music-related ventures.
-He had been in the band for 20 years, and has been replaced by Drew Shoals.
+On June 5, 2014, Scott Underwood posted a message thanking fans for their support as he left to pursue writing, producing, and other music-related ventures.
+He had been in the band for 20 years, and was replaced by Drew Shoals.
 At the time of release, the only original members left were Pat Monahan and guitarist Jimmy Stafford.
 On June 9, 2014, it was announced that the album would be titled Bulletproof Picasso.
 The album is led by the single "Angel in Blue Jeans" written by the Norwegian Duo "Espionage".
 It was released the same day as the album's announcement.
 The single peaked at number 79 on the US Billboard Hot 100 and at number 8 on the US Adult Top 40 (Billboard).
 The rest of the album was released on September 12, 2014, in Germany and Australia, September 15, 2014, in France, and September 16, 2014, in the United States.
 The album peaked at number five on the Billboard 200.